How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 [6] $925 – $185 = $740 – profit refers to income remaining after Tax deduction.

-Now, if the freelance designer were of the mistaken mind to 'recover' this $185 burden from the client, they would normally think to do so by simply adding it to the original quote itself.
-In other words they might reason it as follows;
+If the freelance designer were of the mind to ‘recover’ this $185 burden from the client, they would normally think to do so by simply adding it to the original quote itself.
+In other words they reason it as follows;

 Note: [7] ($925 + $185 = $1110).